 Ironically, I could not create workshops or even blog during this period.
 There is something about having a broken bone that usurped all my creativity.

 For some reason, I just couldn’t come up with new ideas, and even if I did, I couldn’t bring them to fruition.
 It was an incredibly frustrating time.
 Have you ever had an illness that just zapped your brain with its clarity and creativity?

 Back to my comedian analogy…

-Anyhow, during those dark days of healing, I found myself watching Jerry Seinfeld on Netflix.
+Anyhow, during those dark days of healing, I watched Jerry Seinfeld on Netflix.
 No, I’m not talking about the sitcom.
 I’m referring to his show “Comedians in Cars Getting Coffee.”
 Omg!
 It really got me through.